Aliases for CRY1 Gene

 Previous GeneCards Identifiers for CRY1 Gene

 This gene encodes a flavin adenine dinucleotide-binding protein that is a key component of the circadian core oscillator complex, which regulates the circadian clock.
 This gene is upregulated by CLOCK/ARNTL heterodimers but then represses this upregulation in a feedback loop using PER/CRY heterodimers to interact with CLOCK/ARNTL.
 Polymorphisms in this gene have been associated with altered sleep patterns.
 The encoded protein is widely conserved across plants and animals.
 Loss of the related gene in mouse results in a shortened circadian cycle in complete darkness. [provided by RefSeq, Jan 2014]

 GeneCards Summary for CRY1 Gene

 CRY1 (Cryptochrome Circadian Clock 1) is a Protein Coding gene.
-Among its related pathways are Circadian rhythm and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+Diseases associated with CRY1 include Retinitis Pigmentosa 59.
+Among its related pathways are Circadian rythm related genes and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include nucleotide binding and transcription factor binding.
 An important paralog of this gene is CRY2.